-The biggest Starbucks roastery in the world is now open and it’s in Nakameguro, by the cherry blossom-lined Meguro River.
+The biggest Starbucks Reserve Roastery in the world is now open and it’s in Nakameguro, by the cherry blossom-lined Meguro River.
 If you’ve been to the area recently, you’ve probably noticed the long lines and fanfare.
 This is only the fifth roastery that Starbucks has opened worldwide – the other four being in Seattle, Shanghai, Milan, and New York.

 The massive space houses the roasting factory on the fourth floor, with each floor below devoted to a different type of Starbucks hangout.
 The first floor is a bakery and café; the second floor is a Teavana tea room; and the third floor is a Arriviamo cocktail bar.
 The fourth floor factory also has a lounge area and workshop space.
 There’s also outdoor terrace seating that overlooks the Meguro River.
 You can bet these seats will be in high demand come sakura season next month.
 Here’s what you can do at the Starbucks Reserve Roastery Tokyo.